sseefried/android-build-epidemic-apk/README.md

 # THIS REPO IS DEPRECATED

-**WHILE THESE INSTRUCTIONS WORK IN NOW SUGGEST YOU USE THE INSTRUCTIONS IN [android-build-game-apk](https://github.com/sseefried/android-build-game-apk).
+**WHILE THESE INSTRUCTIONS WORK I NOW SUGGEST YOU USE THE INSTRUCTIONS IN [android-build-game-apk](https://github.com/sseefried/android-build-game-apk).
 **

+This is particularly relevant advice for those who are attending the "Writing Games for Android in Haskell" workshop at LambdaJam 2016 in Brisbane on 28/29 April 2016.

 Old instructions below this line...